brettzg/JavaScript-Projects/Simon Game/README.md

 ## Motivation

-I completed this project to practice my coding skills, and completing the user stories specified in Free Code Camp.
+I completed this project to practice my coding skills and to complete the user stories specified in Free Code Camp.